-CO 110Cosmetology IICO 112Cosmetology IICO 113Cosmetology IVCO 114Cosmetology Business 45
+Total Hours 45

-CO 111 Cosmetology II CO 112 Cosmetology III 7
+CO 114 Cosmetology Business 7

-CO 111 Cosmetology II 9
+CO 113 Cosmetology IV 9

-5, 10
+CO 112 Cosmetology III 10

-oo maa 7
+CO 111 Cosmetology II 7

 CO 110 Cosmetology I 12

 Cosmetology Instructor Training Certificate

 This 300 contact hour course is designed to meet the educational requirements for licensure by Kansas Board of Cosmetology for instructors in the cosmetology sciences.
 Students will attend 56 hours of lecture and participate in 244 hours of observation, clinic supervision, and classroom teaching.
 Topics covered include instructor characteristics, student motivation, methods and evaluation.
 For enrollment information call 913-469-8500 ext.
 2390.
 Enrollment in this course requires Kansas state licensure in Cosmetology, Esthetics or Nail Technology and a minimum of one year verified practice in trained area.